 <img> elements whose

-src attribute points to the images.
-The images are packaged with the extension, and for the web page to be able to load them, they must be made web accessible.
+src attribute points to the beast's image.
+For the web page to be able to load the images, they must be made web accessible.

-web_accessible_resources key lists all packaged resources that you want to make available to web pages in this way.
+web_accessible_resources key, you list all the packaged resources that you want to make available to web pages.
 You specify them as paths relative to the manifest.json file.

 Note that content scripts don't need to be listed as web accessible resources.

-webRequest API to redirect a public (e.g. HTTPS) URL to a page that's packaged in the extension, then the extension must list the page in your
+webRequest to redirect a public URL (e.g., HTTPS) to a page that's packaged in the extension, then the extension must list the page in the

 For example, suppose your extension includes an image file at images/my-image.png, like this: